gcapes/git-course/_episodes/03-history.md

 ~~~
 {: .bash}

-And `references` will be there once more,
+And `common` will be there once more,

 ~~~
 $ ls